-As a manufacturer and distributor of products designed to be ingested by humans, Botanicals faces an inherent risk of exposure to product liability claims, regulatory action and litigation if its products are alleged to have caused significant loss or injury.
+As a manufacturer and distributor of products designed to be ingested by humans, Botanicals faces an inherent risk of exposure to product liability claims, regulatory action and litigation if any of its products are alleged to have caused significant loss or injury.
 In addition, the manufacture and sale of Botanicals' products involve the risk of injury to consumers due to tampering by unauthorized third parties or product contamination.
 Previously unknown adverse reactions resulting from human consumption of Botanicals' products alone or in combination with other medications or substances could occur.
 Botanicals and the Company may be subject to various product liability claims, including, among others, that Botanicals' products caused injury or illness, include inadequate instructions for use or include inadequate warnings concerning possible side effects or interactions with other substances.
 A product liability claim or regulatory action against Botanicals could result in increased costs, could adversely affect Botanicals' reputation with its clients and consumers generally, and could have a material adverse effect on the results of operations and the financial condition of Botanicals and the Company.
 There can be no assurances that Botanicals will be able to obtain or maintain product liability insurance on acceptable terms or with adequate coverage against potential liabilities.
 Such insurance is expensive and may not be available in the future on acceptable terms, or at all.
-The inability to obtain sufficient insurance coverage on reasonable terms or to otherwise protect against potential product liability claims could prevent or inhibit the commercialization of Botanicals' potential products.
+The inability to obtain sufficient insurance coverage on reasonable terms or to otherwise protect against potential product liability claims could result in significant losses in the event of a successful claim and could prevent or inhibit the commercialization of Botanicals' potential products.